AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product_backlog.md

 Feature: Create Product

   Scenario: Successful product creation
-    Given the administrator is on the new product form When all required fields are filled in and the form is submitted Then the product is saved in the system
-    And it appears in the products list
+    Given the administrator is on the product registration form When all required fields are completed with valid data and the form is submitted Then the system must save the new product record in the database And the system must display the message "Product created successfully" And the new product must appear in the product catalog list

-  Scenario: Missing required fields
+  Scenario: Product creation with missing required fields
-    Given the administrator leaves one or more required fields empty When the form is submitted
-    Then the system highlights the missing fields
+    Given the administrator is on the product registration form When the form is submitted with one or more required fields left empty Then the system must halt the submission
-    And displays a validation message for each one
+    And the system must highlight each empty field with a visual indicator And the system must display a specific validation message for each missing field
 ```

 ---